AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 <a id="node-subsurface-bsdf"> </a>

 ### `subsurface_bsdf`
 Constructs a subsurface scattering BSDF for subsurface scattering within a homogeneous medium.
 The parameterization is chosen to match random walk Monte Carlo methods[^Kulla2017] as well as approximate empirical methods[^Christensen2015].
 This node is defined compositionally as a BSDF vertically layered over an [&lt;anisotropic_vdf>](#node-anisotropic-vdf), as detailed below.
+As an opaque BSDF, this node occludes any vertically layered base in proportion to its `weight` input, as described in the [Vertical-Layering Transmittance](#vertical-layering-transmittance) section.

 The `radius` input sets the average distance (mean free path) that light propagates below the surface before scattering back out, and can be set independently for each color channel.